nareshbhatia/movie-magic-chatgpt-4o/README.md

 Now point your browser to http://localhost:3000

-## Prompting round 1 - starting with textual requirements
+## Prompting round 1 - Start with textual requirements

 The detailed prompts and responses for this round are listed [here](./chatgpt-4o-start-with-text-as-requirements.md).

-## Implementation round 1 - starting with textual requirements
+## Implementation round 1

 Here are the commits for round 1.